open-ephys/onix-bonsai-onix1-docs/articles/tutorials/spikes.md

 ![/workflows/tutorials/spikes/configuration.bonsai workflow](../../workflows/tutorials/spikes/configuration.bonsai)
 :::

-This is accomplished by constructing a [top-level configuration chain](xref:initialize-onicontext).
-First, place the [configuration operator](xref:configure) that corresponds to the hardware you intend to use between
+This is accomplished by constructing a [top-level configuration chain](xref:initialize-onicontext): place the [configuration operator](xref:configure) that corresponds to the hardware you intend to use between
 <xref:OpenEphys.Onix1.CreateContext> and <xref:OpenEphys.Onix1.StartAcquisition>.
 In our example, this is
 <xref:OpenEphys.Onix1.ConfigureHeadstage64> and <xref:OpenEphys.Onix1.ConfigureBreakoutBoard>.
 Confirm the device